afsc-assessments/ebswp_2023/2023_runs/dat/README.md

 # Notes

+## 2023 November assessment

+[x] Create fixed-effects fishery wt-age datafile "wtage2023.dat" (also done in script "wt.R" in WtAgeRE, but calls on specimen data from survey and sampler data from fishery)
+[x] Generated random-effect SSB wt-at-age (done in script "wt.R" in WtAgeRE) [x] Expand Paul Spencer's input files to work for 2023 (but placeholders only) [ ] Put SSB wt-at-age into appropriate input datafile [ ] Update fishery catch
+[ ] Update fishery catch-at-age
+[ ] Update survey cpue so that design-based estimator can be used from scratch [ ] Update BTS design based estimates
+[x] Update BTS Covariance matrix ("cov_2023.dat")
+[ ] Add in Hulson's BTS sample size
+[ ] Update AVO time series
+[ ] Update ATS age composition for the 2022 data (previously used BTS ALK)

+pm_22.dat: Full final dataset with

+## September work
 Changed "std_tune.dat" to "obs_err_init.dat" to accommodate adding in datafiles that have tuned stdevs (in directory "tune")

 Covariance matrix is derived from Stan's DD algorthm before VAST